stashed/docs/docs/guides/latest/workloads/daemonset.md

 ## Restore Volumes of a DaemonSet

-This section will show you how to restore the backed up data from the backend we have taken in earlier section.
+This section will show you how to restore the backed up data from the backend we have taken in the earlier section.

 **Deploy DaemonSet:**